ollej/shoutbridge/README.md

     def hello_world(self, shout, command, comobj):

 The content of the handler method should do any necessary calculations.
-To send messages just call self.bridge.send_and_shout(text, nick) where text is the message to send and nick is the nick the message should be sent as.
-By default, self.nick contains the name "HALiBot".
-This can be overridden in the plugin class attributes.
+To send messages just call self.send_message(text) where text is the message to send.
+By default, the message will be sent as the username in the "nick" attribute of the plugin.
+This defaults to "HALiBot" if it isn't set.

-        self.bridge.send_and_shout("Hello World!", self.nick)
+        self.send_message("Hello World!")

 That's all that is needed to create a simple plugin for Shoutbridge.
 More advanced actions can be done.
 For more information, check the Plugin base class.